 Because lung cancer screening is currently only recommended for these high-risk patients, lower-risk patients are often not diagnosed until lung cancer has reached an advanced stage.
 Patients who complain of chronic coughing, blood with coughing, chest pain, or shortness of breath may require CT scanning and other testing.
 CT scanning is known to locate lung tumors as small as 5 millimeters.

 Primary care providers are a patient’s first line of defense against cancer.
 They should know about the early cancer screening tools and when to use them.
 They should also know about the factors that increase a patient’s risk for cancer and the signs and symptoms of cancer.
 Although there may be benign causes of a patient’s complaints, it is the provider’s responsibility to rule out the most dangerous causes, such as cancer.
 Failing to follow well-established standards of care can lead to delay in finding and treating cancer, which can cause serious complications and death.
 Our firm handles many cases where providers have failed in this responsibility to their patients, and have allowed cancers to grow and spread, resulting in significant harm.
-If your life has been changed by the late discovery of cancer, it may be appropriate to have your medical records reviewed by an independent professional to evaluate whether you have been harmed by medical negligence.
+If your life has been changed by a doctor’s failure to timely diagnose cancer, it may be appropriate to have your medical records reviewed by an independent professional to evaluate whether you have been harmed by medical negligence.